 Interested in life?
-Explore memorials for both individuals and hundreds, thousands, and millions sent to early deaths for their beliefs or because they were “different.”
+Visit a memorial for individuals and the millions sent to early deaths in the last 150 years for their beliefs, indifference, or because they were “different.”

 Why?
-As we become like Delaware where 1/2 that State’s native plants have disappeared, we fail to appreciate the gift of Nature’s balance; when we ignore an area’s history, we fail to understand its repository of values and lessons learned; when we fail to contemplate life or death, we accept secular meaninglessness and a march to extinction.
+As we become like Delaware where 1/2 its native plants have disappeared, we fail to appreciate the gift of Nature’s balance; when we ignore an area’s history, we fail to train youth about what’s been lost and understand its repository of values; when we fail to contemplate life, we accept secular meaninglessness and the march to man-made extinction.

-Visitors enter, by invitation, under WA State’s Recreational Use Statues: RCW 4.24.200 & .210 allowing public recreational use, including nature study & viewing of scenic or scientific sites on private land.
+Visitors enter, by invitation, under WA State’s Recreational Use Statues: RCW 4.24.200 & .210 allowing public recreational use, including nature study and viewing of scenic or scientific sites on private land.